Table of Contents (click to expand)

 Recommended Video for you:

-The Case of Multiple Moons
+The Case Of Multiple Moons – Effect On Tides

 The Moon exerts a gravitational pull on Earth that causes the creation of tides in huge bodies of water; in fact, the gravitational pull of the Moon causes oceans to bulge outwards in the direction of the pull (did you know that?).
 Although the gravitational attraction between the Sun and Earth is 177 times stronger than the Moon and Earth, when it comes to creating tides in our oceans, the Moon dominates the Sun.
 Therefore, all the big tides that you see roaring in the distance from the beach are primarily caused by our single Moon.
 Can you imagine what would happen to the scale of tides if there were more than one moon?